RafaySystems/brave/README.md

 ### Structure of Configuration File

-File named `input.yaml` contains all configuration input for `brave`.
+File named `input.yaml` contains all configuration input for **BRAVE**.
 This file describes the desired deployments to create.
 Refer to [discussion on structure](docs/input-yaml.md)  of `input.yaml` for detailed description of the file's contents.

 ---

 ## Supported Infrastructure Providers and Provisioners

-`brave` supports virtualization of a number of bare metal deployment use cases by automatically creating a cloud instance and then executing workflows to spawn virtualized bare metal infrastructure within the cloud instance.
+**BRAVE** supports virtualization of a number of bare metal deployment use cases by automatically creating a cloud instance and then executing workflows to spawn virtualized bare metal infrastructure within the cloud instance.
 Configuration item `infrastructure_provider` determines the public cloud to use and `provisioner` selects workflow to execute.
 A number of `infrastructure_provider` and `provisioner` settings are exposed which can be used in any combination to fit a particular bare metal deployment use case.

 The `infrastructure_provider` determines which public cloud is used to deploy the cloud instance to house the virtualized bare metal infrastructure.
 The options currently supported are: